BuiTrongKhang0911/cnpm/README.md

 Step 5: Run the Project

-Ensure the cnpm project folder is placed inside the htdocs directory of XAMPP (typically C:/xampp/htdocs on Windows).
+Ensure the Project folder is placed inside the htdocs directory of XAMPP (typically C:/xampp/htdocs on Windows).

+Rename the main folder from cnpm-main to Project

-Open a browser and navigate to:http://localhost/cnpm
+Open a browser and navigate to:http://localhost/Project

+For open admin panel: http://localhost/Project/admin/dashboard.php

 You can now use the car rental system.